What is the average cost of car insurance?

 Average cost of car insurance by credit score

 In all but a handful of states (California, Massachusetts, Michigan and Hawaii are exceptions), your credit score is a major rating factor.
 According to the Federal Trade Commission (FTC), drivers with low credit not only file more claims than drivers with high credit but their claims tend to be more expensive.
 This makes credit a predictor of claim severity.
-On average, drivers with excellent credit pay $783 less for car insurance than drivers with very poor credit — with all other rating factors constant.
+33% of our customers have “fair” credit which averages $1,104 for a 6-month policy.

 For more information on how your credit score impacts your rates, including car insurance company-specific rates, see our related content below: